 PROGRESSION PATH FOR LECTURER FACULTY

 The first step in the career progression for a Lecturer is consideration for promotion to Senior Lecturer.
 A Lecturer who accumulates experience in that role (five years minimum at ASU or equivalent experience or qualifications elsewhere, considered on a case-by-case basis) can consider applying for promotion to Senior Lecturer.
 Promotion will be based on attaining levels of performance outlined in the Fulton Schools of Engineering's promotion criteria for promotion to that rank.
-After additional advancement in skill, continued excellence in performance, and additional years of experience, a Senior Lecturer may seek promotion to Principal Lecturer.
+After additional advancement in skill, continued excellence in performance, and seven years minimum of experience in that role at ASU or equivalent experience, a Senior Lecturer may seek promotion to Principal Lecturer.
 Promotion will be based on attaining the levels of performance outlined in the Fulton Schools of Engineering's promotion criteria for promotion to that rank.

 PROCESS GUIDE FOR PROMOTION